Light2Dark/elearn-/README.md

 Contributions are always welcome!

+If there's a critical issue, you can
+i) Open up an issue on GitHub and attach a picture with description of the issue ii) Email me about the issue

+I'm doing this for funn, soo may not be able to helpp, ye!

-What you may want to edit and add are the themes under the [theme folder](https://github.com/Light2Dark/elearn-extension/tree/main/themes).
+If you wanna edit the files, you may want to edit the themes under the [theme folder](https://github.com/Light2Dark/elearn-extension/tree/main/themes).

 If you'd like to learn how to create or edit themes:
 **[CSS Guide](https://developer.mozilla.org/en-US/docs/Learn/CSS)**